Echinacea pallida (Nutt.) Nutt.

 Rudbeckia pallida (basionym), Echinacea pallida f. pallida, Echinacea pallida var. pallida, Brauneria pallida

 Bloom Time: Summer

-Echinacea pallida is a coarse, hairy perennial up to 4 feet (1.2 m) tall.
-It features narrow, parallel-veined, toothless, dark green leaves up to 10 inches (25 cm) long and large, daisy-like flowers with drooping, pale pinkish-purple petals and spiny, knob-like, coppery-orange center cones.
-Flowers appear on rigid stems up to 3 feet (90 cm) tall over a long summer bloom.
-Best flower display is in late June to late July, with sporadic continued bloom into autumn.
+Echinacea pallida is a coarse hairy perennial that grows up to 4 feet (1.2 m) tall.
+It features narrow, parallel-veined, toothless, up to 10 inches (25 cm) long, dark green leaves and large, daisy-like flowers with drooping, pale pinkish-purple petals, and spiny, knob-like, coppery-orange center cones.
+The flowers appear on rigid, up to 3 feet (90 cm) tall stems in summer, with sporadic continued bloom into fall.

 USDA hardiness zone 3a to 10b: from −40 °F (−40 °C) to 40 °F (+4.4 °C).

 Coneflowers are often listed as drought tolerant, but they will do much better with regular water.
 I leave the plants standing through winter, to feed the birds.
 Shearing them back in the spring will result in bushier plants that bloom longer into the season.
 Deadheading is the primary maintenance required with Coneflowers.
 They are prolific bloomers, and keeping them deadheaded will keep them in bloom all summer.
 Luckily each flower remains in bloom for several weeks.
 Flowers start blooming from the top of the stem.
 As the initial flower fades, more side shoots and buds will form along the stem.
 Keep the plants deadheaded, and you'll keep getting more flowers.